Zero-hour contract: History

-In the United Kingdom, under the National Minimum Wage Act 1998, workers operating under a zero-hour contract on stand-by time, on-call time, and downtime must be paid the national minimum wage for hours worked.
-Prior to the introduction of the Working Time Regulations 1998 and the National Minimum Wage Regulations 1999 zero-hour contracts were sometimes used to "clock-off" staff during quiet periods while retaining them on site so they could be returned to paid work should the need arise.
-The National Minimum Wage Regulations require that employers pay the national minimum wage for the time workers are required to be at the workplace even if there is no "work" to do.
+In the United Kingdom, under the National Minimum Wage Act 1998, workers on zero-hour contracts must be paid the national minimum wage for stand-by time, on-call time, and downtime.
+Before the introduction of the Working Time Regulations 1998 and the National Minimum Wage Regulations 1999, zero-hour contracts were sometimes used to "clock-off" staff during quiet periods while retaining them on site so they could be returned to paid work should the need arise.
+The National Minimum Wage Regulations require that employers pay the national minimum wage for the time workers are required to be at the workplace, even if there is no "work" to do.
 In the past, some employees working on a zero-hour contract have been told that they are required to obtain permission of their employer before accepting other work, but this practice has now been banned under UK legislation enacted in May 2015.

 In Autoclenz Ltd v Belcher, the UK Supreme Court delivered a judgment on workers employed under a zero-hour contract.
-Lord Clarke held, at paragraph 35, that in employment relations which are characterised by inequality of bargaining power, the written terms of a contract may not in truth represent what was the contract in law.
+Lord Clarke held, at paragraph 35, that in employment relations which are characterised by inequality of bargaining power, the written terms of a contract may not in truth represent what the contract in law was.

 In March 2015, the Small Business, Enterprise and Employment Act 2015 received royal assent.
-On a date to be appointed, s.
-153 of the Act will amend the Employment Rights Act 1996, so that exclusivity terms in zero-hours contracts will no longer be enforceable, and regulations may specify other circumstances under which employers may not restrict what other work zero-hours workers can do.
+On a date to be appointed, Section 153 of the Act will amend the Employment Rights Act 1996, so that exclusivity terms in zero-hours contracts will no longer be enforceable, and regulations may specify other circumstances under which employers may not restrict what other work zero-hours workers can do.